Back To School Counting Apple Seeds Activity game to review numbers 1 through 12, recognition, and counting.

 Making Counting Fun With Apples

-Once you have all of you pieces laminated and cut you can write the numbers with an erasable marker so that you can re-use over again.
+Once you have all of your pieces laminated and cut, you can write the numbers with an erasable marker so that you can re-use over again.

 A Math Counting Apple Seeds Game For Preschoolers

 We have been working on number recognition to number 12.